-The limits of four proposed excavation areas (RZ-B-01, -04, -09 and -14) are constrained by existing major active roads, including Avenue G and 5th Street, both currently in-use for the operation of the Tronox facility.
-Sampling is proposed beneath these active roads as shown on Figure 1.
+The limits of four-five proposed excavation areas (RZ-B-01, -04, -09, -11, and -14) are constrained byinclude-existing major active roads, including Avenue G and 5th Street, both currently in-use for the operation of the Tronox facility.
+The proposed excavation limits have been extended to the property line in the case of RZ-B-01 and RZ-B-14 and to the edge of a major cut slope in the case of RZ-B-04 and RZ-B-09 as requested by NDEP.
+Additional Sampling is proposed beneath these active roads as shown on Figure 1 to assess if contamination extends into the roadways and if excavation of the roadways is necessary.

-2.1.4 Above Ground Storage Tanks
+2.1.32.1.4 Above Ground Storage Tanks

 Two tanks, including a membrane-lined concrete containment basin (Letter of Understanding [LOU] #28), exist in the central portion of RZ-B, as shown on Figure 1.
 The historic hazardous waste storage pad was excavated to a depth of at least six feet prior to construction of the tanks.
 The two tanks are periodically used by Tronox for their process operations.
 These tanks are expected to continue to be in use for the foreseeable future.
-Excavation areas RZs -B-08, -09 and -B-10 have been modified to exclude the tanks.
+Excavation areas RZs-B-08, -09 and -